enumatech/sprites/examples/paywall/README.md

 We also deploy a very simple, ERC20 token, with 0 decimal precision and a huge total supply, which is originally owned by the Deployer account.

+This is the token our example uses as the currency for its payments.

 You can find the address of this token in the `sprites-config.json` file's `token` key.
-In Metamask there is an _ADD TOKEN_ feature, where you can provide this address (for every account) and see how their token balances change.
+In Metamask there is an _ADD TOKEN_ feature, where you can provide this address (for every account), then follow how their token balances change, while using the paywall.

 Contracts, including this token contract is redeployed every time you (re)start the application, so you have to add the tokens again to Metamask with their new